A Large Pairwise Far Family of Aronszajn Trees: Abstract

 \section{Abstract}

-We construct a large family of normal $\ka$-complete $\rk$-embeddable $\kp$-Aronszajn trees which have no club isomorphic subtrees using an instance of the proxy principle of Brodsky-Rinot \cite{rinot22}.
+We construct a large family of normal $\ka$-complete $\rk$-embeddable non-special $\kp$-Aronszajn trees which have no club-isomorphic subtrees using an instance of the proxy principle of Brodsky-Rinot \cite{rinot22}.

-Two trees are said to be \emph{club isomorphic} if there exists a club subset of their height and an isomorphism between the trees restricted to that club.
+Two trees of the same height are said to be \emph{club isomorphic} if there exists a club subset of their height and an isomorphism between the trees restricted to that club.
 Abraham-Shelah \cite{AS} proved a number of essential results about club isomorphisms of $\omega_1$-Aronszajn trees.
 They showed that under \textsf{PFA}, any two normal $\omega_1$-Aronszajn trees are club isomorphic.
-In the other direction, they proved that the weak diamond principle on $\omega_1$ implies the existence of a family of $2^{\omega_1}$ many pairwise non-club isomorphic $\omega_1$-Aronszajn trees.
+In the other direction, they proved that the weak diamond principle on $\omega_1$ implies the existence of a family of $2^{\omega_1}$ many pairwise non-club-isomorphic $\omega_1$-Aronszajn trees.
 A natural problem is to generalize these theorems to higher Aronszajn trees.
 Krueger \cite{jk31} constructed a model in which any two normal countably closed $\omega_2$-Aronszajn trees are club isomorphic.
-Chavez-Krueger \cite{chavez} proved that for any regular uncountable cardinal $\ka$ satisfying $\ka^{<\ka} = \ka$ and $\Diamond(\kp)$, there exists a pairwise far family of $2^{(\kp)}$ many special $\kp$-Aronszajn trees, meaning that any two trees in the family have no club isomorphic subtrees.
+Chavez-Krueger \cite{chavez} proved that for any regular uncountable cardinal $\ka$ satisfying $\ka^{<\ka} = \ka$ and $\Diamond(\kp \cap \cof(\ka))$, there exists a pairwise far family of $2^{(\kp)}$ many special $\kp$-Aronszajn trees, meaning that any two trees in the family have no club-isomorphic subtrees.
 The proof of the latter result used a technique of sealing potential club isomorphisms using diamond.